langchain-ai/langgraph/docs/docs/tutorials/index.md

 #### Multi-Agent Systems

-- [Collaboration](multi_agent/multi-agent-collaboration.ipynb): Enable two agents to collaborate on a task
+- [Network](multi_agent/multi-agent-collaboration.ipynb): Enable two or more agents to collaborate on a task
-- [Supervision](multi_agent/agent_supervisor.ipynb): Use an LLM to orchestrate and delegate to individual agents
+- [Supervisor](multi_agent/agent_supervisor.ipynb): Use an LLM to orchestrate and delegate to individual agents
 - [Hierarchical Teams](multi_agent/hierarchical_agent_teams.ipynb): Orchestrate nested teams of agents to solve problems

 #### RAG